ncurrid/Analysis-of-a-business-request-to-identify-the-best-market-segments-for-the-client/README.md

 Rather than focusing on development cost modeling, the mission is to identify market trends, player preferences, and strategic opportunities that can shape the game’s concept and ecosystem.
 My recommendations should help define:

-- Which consumer segment(s) to target,
+- Which consumer segment(s) to target

 - What game genre or platform could perform best